AJGreaves/familyhub/testing.md

 ### Validation services
 The following validation services and linter were used to check the validity of the website code.

 - [W3C Markup Validation]( https://validator.w3.org/) was used to validate HTML.

-    - On the pages that use [Gijgo](https://gijgo.com/) date and time pickers, the W3c validator throws many errors to do with the html code that is inserted by Gijo.js.
+    - **Important note** On the pages that use [Gijgo](https://gijgo.com/) date and time pickers (Add New Listing Page and Edit Listing Page), the W3c validator throws many errors to do with the html code that is inserted by Gijo.js.
 I have double-checked that I am using the most up to date version of Gijgo.
 These errors are due to code I have not written myself, and that is added when the page is rendered via the Gijgo JavaScript file.

 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.

 - [JSHint](https://jshint.com/) was used to validate JavaScript.

 ### Jasmine